Supervisory relationship definition

 Supervisory relationship means one in which one employee exercises the right to control, direct, reward, or punish another employee by virtue of the duties and responsibilities assigned to his or her District appointment.

-Supervisory relationship means one in which one employee exercises the right to control, direct, reward, or discipline another employee by virtue of the duties and responsibilities assigned to him or her.
+Supervisory relationship means one in which one employee exercises the right or responsibility to control, direct, reward, or discipline another by virtue of the duties and responsibilities assigned to them.

 Supervisory relationship means one in which one employee exercises the right or responsibility to control, direct, reward, or discipline another by virtue of the duties and responsibilities assigned to his or her LAFCo appointment.